Australian tourists spend billions in Fiji

 Westpac says that in 2023, for instance, over 10 million Australian residents departed for short-term travels for holiday visits and business reasons, of which around 4.2% or 434,000 came to Fiji.

-At one point, just after Fiji borders reopened post-pandemic late in 2021 and early 2022, over 11% of Australian travellers decided to come to Fiji as other popular destinations remained closed.
+At one point, just after Fiji’s borders reopened post-pandemic late in 2021 and early 2022, over 11% of Australian travellers decided to come to Fiji as other popular destinations remained closed.

 Since then, Australian departures to Fiji have trended down to historical norms.